ChrisWhealy/parse-sap-odata/docs/metadata.md

 </EntityType>
 ```

-Is translated into the following Rust `struct`:
+This is translated into the following Rust `struct`:

 ```rust
 pub struct BusinessPartnerMetadata {